DTJF/girtobac/_ChangeLog.md

 - hosted on GitHub.com
 - CMake build scripts for executable and documentation
 - code listings clean of documentational comments
+- options -h and -v

 Bugfixes:

 - Minor adaptions in the documentation context
+- more user information in output

 Released on 2015 October, 11.